FORGET the sound-proof recording studio, the black box theater, and the large classroom windows overlooking the city's Uptown area.

 "It is unique.
 There's nothing like it in California," said state Attorney General Jerry Brown, who visited the school on its opening day.

-Brown started the visual and performing arts school in 2002 while he was the mayor of Oakland,
+Brown started the visual and performing arts school in 2002 while he was the mayor of Oakland, and later worked out a plan to incorporate the school into the costly restoration of the Fox, which will soon open as a live concert hall.

 "It's been an enormous financial challenge, which so far we've met," Brown said.
 "This is part of the downtown legacy.
 This is it."